 After repeated crack cocaine use, this neurological interference can create long-term changes in the brain’s reward system, such as building tolerance to the drug’s effects.
 This requires the user to take more frequent or larger amounts to achieve the same high.
 These changes developed from habitual use often lead to addiction.

 Because crack is smoked, the user experiences a high in less than 10 seconds.
-This rather immediate and euphoric effect is one of the reasons that crack became enormously popular in the mid-1980s and continues to be a drug of choice for some.
-Crack is less expensive than cocaine, making it easier to attain and abuse than some drugs.
+This rather immediate and euphoric effect is one of the reasons that crack became enormously popular in the mid-1980s and continues to be the drug of choice for some.
+Crack is less expensive than cocaine, making it easier to attain and abuse than other drugs.

 Treatment for Crack Addiction

 Treatment for crack cocaine addiction must be all-encompassing to address the high potential of coexisting medical, neurobiological and mental disorders.
-Crack use may be a form of self-medication for an already existing, untreated mental health disorder or its use can trigger or intensify mental health disorders due to its effects on the brain.
+Crack use may be a form of self-medication for an already existing, untreated mental health disorder.
+Its use can trigger or intensify mental health disorders due to its effects on the brain.

-At The Ranch drug rehab we approach crack addiction treatment from a biopsychosocial standpoint that begins to heal the client physically while also addressing the psychological and emotional issues that perpetuate drug abuse.
+At The Ranch drug rehab, we approach crack addiction treatment from a biopsychosocial standpoint.
+We begin to heal the client physically while also addressing the psychological and emotional issues that perpetuate drug abuse.
 Clients complete medically monitored drug detox where any discomfort is attended to with evidence-based medications and 24/7 medical care.
-Thorough assessments determine any co-occurring mental health disorders and underlying issues such as trauma that contribute to addiction.
-Clients enter a comprehensive drug rehab program that helps them learn healthier coping skills, explore and address the reasons behind their addiction, and discover a better life without drugs.
+Thorough assessments determine any co-occurring mental health disorders and underlying issues, such as trauma, that contribute to addiction.
+Clients enter a comprehensive drug rehab program with a high crack addiction recovery rate that helps them learn healthier coping skills, explore and address the reasons behind their addiction, and discover a better life without drugs.